membrane/api-gateway/distribution/examples/ssl/api-with-tls-pem/README.md

-# Protecting APIs with SSL/TLS
+# Protecting APIs with SSL/TLS (using PEM formatted files)

-This example describes how to secure an API with SSL/TLS.
+This example describes how to secure an API with SSL/TLS using PEM formatted files for the key and the certificate.

 ## Running the Example